-No matter how we try to frame it, however, the scale of investment is significant and comes at the same time as Seaview WWTP requires upgrades, dry weather overflows need to be reduced, and the implementation of the global stormwater consent.
+No matter how we try to frame it, however, the scale of investment is significant and comes at the same time as dry weather overflows need to be reduced, and the implementation of the global stormwater consent.
 Moreover, there are other three waters expenses such as water supply and an ageing network.

 The investment pressure is further compounded by the fact that three waters is only one of many areas seeking urgent investment from our councils.